HimanshuReddy/stock_dashboard/README.md

 TOOLING:

-I used react to build the user interface.
+I used React to build the user interface.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).